DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-02-08-work-history-iteration.md

 Some candidates were unclear that they needed to add their complete work history, either not reading or ignoring the guidance.
 Instead they only added 'relevant' or 'proper' jobs, and omitting their first jobs working in bars or in retail.

-Some candidates experessed surprise that they weren’t asked for more details.
+Some candidates expressed surprise that they weren’t asked for more details.
 Whilst some were happy with how quick it was, others wanted to be able to explain more about their roles to support their application.

-Some candidates hesitated when it came to entering the start and end year and months for some of their early roles, and had to spend some time thinking about this.
+Some candidates hesitated when it came to entering the start and end year and month for some of their early roles, and had to spend some time thinking about this.
 When asked, they suggested that they weren’t completely certain, but were able to either work it out or enter a reasonable guess by anchoring their early jobs to other significant events in their lives.

 One candidate consistently entered their employers’ names within the Job title field, and then had to correct themselves.
 Other candidates entered the employer names first, and then returned to the job title field later having had to give it more thought.